ianrenton/Twixt/README.md

 a single tweet.
 Thus, I created this simple PHP script.
 Give it a block of text, and it'll generate you a unique web page and grab you an is.gd short URL for it.

-You can try it out at http://twixt.successwhale.com, or download and run it on your own web server.
+You can try it out at [http://twixt.successwhale.com](http://twixt.successwhale.com), or download and run it on your own web server.

-If you'd like to run this from your own server, you can get the source code here on GitHub.
+If you'd like to run this from your own server, you can get the source code from GitHub.
 To run it, you'll need a web server that can run PHP, and the directory the script sits in must be writable by whatever user you run your web server as.